GuGuaTT/STEEL-3dPointClouds/README.md

 ## Acknowledgments

-- Prof. Dimitrios G. Lignos and Dr. Nenad Bijelić from EPFL, and Dr. Isinsu Katircioglu and Dr. Guillaume Obozinski from SDSC for their guidance and assistance.
+- Prof. Dimitrios G. Lignos and Dr. Nenad Bijelić from RESSLab, EPFL, and Dr. Isinsu Katircioglu and Dr. Guillaume Obozinski from Swiss Data Science Center (SDSC) for their guidance and assistance.

 - Scientific IT and Application Support Center (SCITAS) team for their help with high-performance computing.